Coronavirus (COVID-19) Alert

 Assistance is not available in person or by phone at this time, but you can still get assistance by email.

-You can meet with a Department of Consumer Affairs (DCA) settlement officer before a scheduled hearing to get help settling or correcting (curing) a DCA violation.
+You can contact a Department of Consumer Affairs (DCA) settlement officer before a scheduled hearing to get help settling or correcting (curing) a DCA violation.

 To settle a DCA violation, you must admit the charge and pay a penalty.
 If you admit and pay, you do not have to attend your hearing.